Impact

 Risk and Exploitability

-The CVSS score of 6.5 reflects a moderate severity, while an EPSS score of about 1% assigns a low exploitation probability.
+The CVSS score of 6.5 reflects a moderate severity, while an EPSS score of <1% assigns a low exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog.
-Attackers need only unauthenticated access to the file manager URL and the tool must be made publicly available; the flaw can be exploited remotely over the web and permits deletion of arbitrary files.
+Attackers need only unauthenticated access to the file manager URL and the tool must be made publicly accessible; the flaw can be exploited remotely over the web and permits deletion of arbitrary files.

 OpenCVE Enrichment